-Compared to the rest of the Seattle Metropolitan Area market, the Central District region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Central District region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 0 listings have been posted online, which means spaces most likley are leasing quickly.
+In the last 90 days, 0 listings have been made available, which means spaces most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About NaN% of the available space in the Central District are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About NaN% of the available space in the Central District are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,740 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are around 4 floors.
+Even though the median size is 3,740 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are approximately 4 floors.
 Most buildings in this area were built in 1995.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Wholesale trade is the dominant industry in this market.
-Commute by motorcycle is the most popular way to get to work amongst Central District occupants.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by motorcycle is the most popular way to get to work amongst Central District folk.
+Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.